Group Tickets & Private Bookings

 Grades 6–12 • Curriculum included with booking

-Tell us about your school or organization and we’ll follow up with availability, pricing, and next steps.
+Tell us about your group and preferred performance date.
+Our team will follow up with availability, group rates, and next steps.